Hubert Humphrey: Marriage and early career

-Mayor of Minneapolis
+Mayor of Minneapolis (1945–1948)

-After the war, Humphrey again ran for mayor of Minneapolis; this time, he won the election with 61% of the vote.
+After the war, Humphrey again ran for mayor of Minneapolis; this time, he won the June 1945 general election with 61% of the vote.
 As mayor, he helped ensure the appointment of a friend and previous neighbor, Edwin Ryan, as head of the police department, as he needed a "police chief whose integrity and loyalty would be above reproach."
 Though they had differing views of labor unions, Ryan and Humphrey worked together to crack down on crime in Minneapolis.
 Humphrey told Ryan, "I want this town cleaned up and I mean I want it cleaned up now, not a year from now or a month from now, right now", and "You take care of the law enforcement.
 I'll take care of the politics."
 Humphrey served as mayor from 1945 to 1948, winning reelection in 1947 by the largest margin in the city's history to that time.
 Humphrey gained national fame by becoming one of the founders of the liberal anticommunist Americans for Democratic Action (ADA), and he served as chairman from 1949 to 1950.
 He also reformed the Minneapolis police force.
 The city had been named the "anti-Semitism capital" of the country, and its small African-American population also faced discrimination.
 Humphrey's mayoralty is noted for his efforts to fight all forms of bigotry.
 He formed the Council on Human Relations and established a municipal version of the Fair Employment Practice Committee, making Minneapolis one of only a few cities in the United States to prohibit racial discrimination in the workforce.
 Humphrey and his publicists were proud that the Council on Human Relations brought together individuals of varying ideologies.
 In 1960, Humphrey told journalist Theodore H. White, "I was mayor once, in Minneapolis ... a mayor is a fine job, it's the best job there is between being a governor and being the President."

 A 1993 survey of historians, political scientists and urban experts by Melvin G. Holli of the University of Illinois at Chicago ranked Humphrey as the 28th-best American big-city mayor to have served between 1820 and 1993.